 Anyone who has been involved in beekeeping quickly comes to realize that there is a lot of ‘stuff’ involved, particularly things that are only used for a portion of the year and must be stored for the rest.
 While brood chambers, bases, and lids are used year-round, things like supers, escape boards, top feeders and queen excluders need to be stored for a good portion of the year.
-Beekeeping often becomes an exercise in storing and moving bulky equipment, and finding easier ways to accomplish this exercise can make things more efficient and enjoyable.
+Beekeeping often becomes an exercise (that can be seen in cluffy.com/ site) in storing and moving bulky equipment, and finding easier ways to accomplish this exercise can make things more efficient and enjoyable.

 A couple of hives worth of equipment can be pretty manageable to handle and store, but once you get beyond that amount the equipment piles up, and a need for better ways of equipment handling starts to arise.
 Of course, commercial beekeepers deal with thousands of hives and warehouses full of equipment, so having everything palletized for ease in movement and storage with a forklift is a no-brainer.
 Somewhere in between these two extremes is a beekeeper with dozens to hundreds of boxes.
 This number hardly warrants an investment in a forklift but can also be enough that the beekeeper can benefit from making it easier to move around boxes and other equipment.